 During the application period, students may apply for a total of 1 or 2 exchange programmes/host institutions between programmes.
 Students can only be selected for one exchange programme/host institution at a given time.

 All exchange programmes that are available for applying will be on the same application form.
-If you are applying to universities in two different exchange programmes (for example, Erasmus+ and bilateral), only submit one form.
+If you are applying to universities in two different exchange programmes (for example, ISEP and bilateral exchange), only submit one form.

 Application period